 You write to what your niche wants, likes, and prefers... not your own authorly desires.

 The kind of people likely to show up here and become a part of the community are also likely to be interested in my fiction.

 I don't hate Substack or think badly of them.
 Far from it.
 They are doing okay so far at holding out against Cancel Culture censorship and for that alone I salute them.

 But even if the general public has the memory of a traumatized goldfish, I'm not so quick to forget the lessons of history.

 I'll hedge my bets here instead of following the herd... a strategy which hasn't let me down yet

-If you liked this article, you'll get to read all the member-only posts if you join us.
+Like this article?
+You'll get to read all the member-only posts if you join us.